[Our Perspective by Jennifer Rock and Michael Voss]

 [ ] Photos.
 Every year, make a point to refresh some of your web site images.
 Swap out office building shots, team photos, leader portraits and stock photos.
 If you don’t have quality, updated replacement images, schedule time with a professional photographer.

 [ ] Blog and news pages.
 Take a good look at the existing pages of your web site that should be updated frequently.
 If you added content throughout the year, now is a good time to organize, archive, tag and cull content – to make it easy for readers to find what they need.
-If you had good intentions but haven’t touched it for months, consider retiring the page(s) until you have more time to keep it updated.
+If you had good intentions but haven’t touched it for months, consider retiring the page(s) until you have more time to make updates.

 [ ] Overall site design and structure.
 If your site is difficult to navigate, doesn’t reflect your company well or doesn’t hold up compared to your competitors, then it’s hurting your business.
 Budget for a new online strategy in the coming year.